aleeshanaxakis/AleeshaNaxakis.com/README.md

 My portfolio can be viewed via the URL

 ## Usage
-Aleesha Naxakis is a communications professional and aspiring web developer.
+Aleesha Naxakis is a communications professional and aspiring web developer seeking freelance work.

 ## Credits
 I leant on support from multiple sources for this project, including: